 Since a request context typically also manages an application context it would also be called when you pop a request context.

-When a teardown function was called because of an unhandled exception it will be passed an error object.
-If an errorhandler() is registered, it will handle the exception and the teardown will not receive it.
+When a teardown function was called because of an exception it will be passed an error object.

 The return values of teardown functions are ignored.